Pursuing Justice for Clients in Alabama

 More About Scott

 Scott is a member of First United Methodist Church, where he has served in many capacities, including Chairman of the Administrative Board and member of the Northwest District Board of Trustees for Alabama.
 He is a frequent speaker at Churches of many denominations for the Gideons and has been a member of Rotary International for more than 25 years.
-Scott chooses a charity every year to receive a portion of the profit from his law practice, in addition to his personal tithe.
-For 2019, that charity is Rainbow Omega in Eastaboga, Alabama, which provides a permanent home for adults with developmental disabilities.
-Please take a look at this great ministry at rainbowomega.org, and consider giving too!
+Scott chooses a charity every year to receive a portion of legal fees that he earns.
+For 2022, Scott will donate a full one half (50%) of all legal fees earned by trial to jury verdict to Rainbow Omega in Eastaboga, Alabama, which provides a permanent home for adults with developmental disabilities.